Papawy/PapawyRP-old/README.md

-# LifeInLosSantosRP
+# PapawyRP
-A gamemode for a SA:MP server called LifeInLosSantos RolePlay
+A gamemode for SA:MP.

 Originaly made by Papawy.